ckeditor/ckeditor5/packages/ckeditor5-watchdog/tests/manual/watchdog.md

 1. Refresh page and quickly type `1` in the first editor 4 times.
 After the last error the editor should be crashed and it should not restart.

-1. Refresh page and slowly (slower 1 per 5 seconds) type `1` in the first editor 4 times.
+1. Refresh page and slowly (slower than 1 per 5 seconds) type `1` in the first editor 4 times.
 After the last error the editor should be restarted and it should still work.